jsavage/text2HCS/README.md

 Nested Entities Handling:

 Entities enclosed in square brackets ([ and ]) are nested within the entity preceding the bracket.

+To Do:

 Entity Alignment:

-Entities following a hyphen (-) with spaces on both sides are aligned horizontally.
+Top to Bottom flow to represent how higher-level Entities control lower-level entities

+Left to Right flow may be enabled by prefixing a descriptive line with a hyphen resulting in entities being aligned horizontally.